exuanbo/actions-deploy-gist/README.md

 ### Prep work

 1. Create a gist (public or secret) if you don't have one.
 1. Generate a new [Personal access token](https://github.com/settings/tokens/).
 Only the `gist` scope is needed.
-Check [Scopes for OAuth Apps](https://docs.github.com/en/developers/apps/scopes-for-oauth-apps) for details.

 ### Project setup